Table of Contents

 Nothing grows unless the word gets out.
 That’s exactly what a person with an Evangelist gift does.
 In fact the root word means “messenger of Good News”.
 The Good News of Christianity is the Gospel.

-The gift of an evangelist is to clearly communication the fundamental truth that God loves and forgives people and that He has made a way for people to have a relationship with Him.
+The gift of an evangelist is to clearly communicate the fundamental truth that God loves and forgives people and that He has made a way for people to have a relationship with Him through salvation that cannot be lost, once received.
 The result is that many who hear are drawn to both Jesus and compelled to take the journey of following Him.

 To put it simply, this is the gift of an invitation to a life with God.
 I strong and vibrant church is a group of people that aren’t afraid to step out of the 4 walls of the building, meet new people, and introduce them to the faith.
 It is upon accepting that invitation that the other 5 fold gifts kick in to advance them forward in their walk.
 But, it all starts with an evangelistic invitation.